openmsa/Adapters/adapters/paloalto_prisma/README.md

 ## HTTP_HEADER (optional)
 Use this to list the HTTP header to pass to the API HTTP requests.
-This configuration should be specified as a | separated list of "key: value"
+This configuration should be specified as a comma separated list of "key: value"
-* example: 'Content-Type: application/json | Accept: application/json'
+* example: 'Content-Type: application/json', 'Accept: application/json'
 * default: 'Content-Type: application/x-www-form-urlencoded'

 ## PROTOCOL (optional)